Pinpoint tests — car equipped with OSC

 Yes

-Clear the DTCs.
-CHECK the system is working properly.
+Clear DTCs.
+CHECK system operation is correct.

 No